Matishzz/OBS-Studio/Troubleshooting.md

 </tr>
 </table>

-<p align="center"> When using this Bath you may experience problems due to several things, this project is still under development so there may still be some problems or bugs, here is a list of some of the problems and their solutions </p>
+When using this Bath you may experience problems due to several things, this project is still under development so there may still be some problems or bugs, here is a list of some of the problems and their solutions

 <details><summary><b><h3> There was an error during the installation of Chocolatey 🔧</h3></b></summary>